What is an Autocross?

 When everyone is finished running, there’s a lot of cleaning up to do.
 The course gets taken down and everything gets put back in the trailer.
 When everyone helps, it doesn’t take long and no one has to work too hard.

 By the time cleanup is done, there is a brief awards ceremony.
 Awards are given for the top driver(s) in each class, as well as a few overall awards.
-Results are usually posted on the CMC website a few days after the event.
+Results are usually posted on the CMC website as soon as possible after the event.